JesusChuz/MyIaCPortfolio/README.md

 🖥️ Linux Virtual Machine

-Deploy a Linux VM with Virtual Network, Subnet, and Public IP.
+Deploy a Linux VM with Virtual Network, Subnet, and Public IP and also configured backups with Azure Recovery Service Vault!

-Configure backups and implement RBAC for access control.

 ⚡ Elastic Premium Function App